ckn3/SA-Recon/README.md

 Notes:
 - The code only contains the reconstruction part that utilize the spatial information.
 You could apply any other methods on reconstructed datasets.
 Contact me via email if you need more info about the code.
 - To run a demo of SaR, please run SaR_main.m.
 Make sure you download the benchmark datasets before testing.
+- To run a demo of SaR-SVM-STV algorithm, please run SaR_SVM_STV.m.
 - To run a demo of DSIRC, please run DSIRCGS.m (with [D-VIC toolbox](https://github.com/sampolk/D-VIC)).
 - To apply the code on your dataset, you could simply change the input datasets.
 - Contact: kangnicui2@gmail.com